Evidence and Data

-The NWSF’s Water Incident Database (WAID) brings together water-related incident data from a wide range of sources within the UK search and rescue region.
-It brings together several existing sources of data, including search and rescue reports, coroners' reports and media reporting.
+The NWSF’s Water Incident Database (WAID), which was launched in 2007 brings together water-related incident data from a wide range of sources within the UK from existing sources of data, including search and rescue reports, coroners' reports and media reporting.

 The key aims of WAID are:

 2023 saw the development of new taxonomies for the data to improve the range of activity and location data.
-This was used in the 2023 annual report and will continue into future reporting.
+This was used in the 2023 annual report and are currently being used in ongoing reporting.

 Data Enhancement